agiledev-students-fall2022/final-project-team-recipe-grandma/CONTRIBUTING.md

 - When writing TODOs, write in the format: `TODO: [<github_username>] [date] Comment`
 - Write automated tests to cover critical integration points and functionality

+## Concluding thoughts
+- We hope to foster a climate of trust and empathy
+- Members will focus on collaboration, not rivalry
+- Members will maintain a developmental mindset